 If you have a manual transfer schedule, Square may debit funds from your bank account even if you have a sufficient Square account balance to cover the refund amounts.
 This will happen when a refund is requested for a payment taken on a prior day.
 Using the £25 payment/refund example above, imagine you had £20 in your Square account balance, but the refund was requested a few days after the original payment was taken.
 To repay your customer, Square would debit your bank account for £24.31.

-Square typically takes 2-7 business days to process a refund.
-Once the refund is processed and sent to your customer’s card issuing bank, it can take another 2-7 business days (depending on the bank’s processing speeds) for the refund to post to the customer’s account.
-In total it can take 4-14 business days for your customer to receive their refund.
+Square typically takes 2-7 working days to process a refund.
+Once the refund is processed and sent to your customer’s card issuing bank, it can take another 2-7 working days (depending on the bank’s processing speeds) for the refund to post to the customer’s account.
+In total it can take 9-14 working days for your customer to receive their refund.

-Payments processed on Square Online are only eligible to refund within 120 days.
+Payments processed on Square Online are only eligible to refund within one year.

 Note: Refund requests that aren’t covered by your Square balance may not be approved, even if requested within the appropriate time frame.

 Customise your refund and return policy from the Receipt settings in your online Square Dashboard.
 Your policy appears on email, text and printed receipts.
 If a return policy is absent, it’s assumed there’s no policy.
 Be sure to clearly state if you don’t offer refunds or warranties.